Pakshing/VaccineGuidecuHacking/README.md

 `brew tap heroku/brew && brew install heroku`
 `heroku login`

-Now that the cli is installed, we’ll create a Heroku app and push the site online.
-The Heroku CLI should provide a URL that you can visit to view your site online.
-In my case, the URL is https://protected-beach-47576.herokuapp.com/.

 `heroku create`

 Add the appropriate buildpacks (make sure to add python first, then nodejs, as follows):